“Feet” (Quatrain Poems) by Robyn Youl

 4. a/b/c/b/ rhyming scheme

-1. Cat Feet are neat & round.
+Example 1.
+Using the information that cat feet are neat and round.
 They need less energy to lift during movement.
 They grip on rough terrain.
 They are paws for endurance, not short bursts of speed.

 Cat Feet: Rhyming scheme: a/b/a/b/ Four lines